-Within the Summit Ave corridor, which What limits your use of Summit Ave for transportation or recreation?
+Within the Summit Ave corridor, which What limits your use of Summit Ave elements are most important to you?

-- Mature tree canopy and shade
+for transportation or recreation?

 - Separation of uses for vehicles, pedestrians, and bicyclists

 - Center medians and parkway green spaces

 - Crossings and intersections

 - Wayside rest and amenity areas

 - On-street parking

 - Other